 Do you have a Dream Home?

-When I was a child I always had my Dream Home.
+When I was a child I always had my dream home.
 In those days the ‘must have’ home was a Mater Prize Home.
-People would queue up for hours to go through these homes.
-I remember a whole row of them in the suburbs which were then on the fringe of Brisbane.
+People would que up for hours to go through these homes.
+I remember whole rows of them in the suburbs which were then on the fringe of Brisbane.
 My grandparents always bought a ticket.
 They told me that if we won, the whole family would move to this fantastic home.
 I always knew the date for the next prize draw and I would rush home from school hoping to hear we had won.
-Of course, this never happened….. and it never happened for hundreds of thousands of people who wanted the same Dream Home.
+Of course this never happened….. and it never happened for hundreds of thousands of people we wanted the same dream home.

 I will let you into a little secret.
-I still can’t resist the chance to win a Dream Home.
-But because I now live in my Dream Home, I have changed my focus.
+I still can’t resist the chance to win a dream home.
+But because I now live in my dream home, I have changed by focus.
 I look for art unions which have the dream investment property like a set of apartments.
 I know my chance of winning is less than 0.0000000001%, but I still like to dream about Dream Homes.
-My friend and I say the price of the ticket is worth the dreams one can have.
-And of course, the money does go to a good cause.
-Well, that’s my logic.
+My friend and I say, the price of the ticket is worth the dreams one can have.
+And of course the money does not to a good cause.
+Well that’s my logic.

 So let’s get down to the hard part and work out what you can afford for the Dream Home at age 45.
 The general consensus was the family home should cost four to five times your annual wage.
 With double income families, house prices have risen to match this increased income.

 Let’s say we have a couple who are twenty-five and have a combined income of $250,000.
 If we keep to the old formula the dream home they can afford at age 25 should be between $1,000,000 (4 x $250,000) and $1,250,000 (5 x $250,000).
 Their work promotions, thir should income should be say $350,000 in 20-years’ time.
 Their target dream home is likely to be between $1,400,000 and $1,750,000 at that time.